mposolda/many-portal-containers/README.md

         	   </statement>
                 </datasource>

 3) Run script "scripts/mysql-refresh.sh 10".
 Then login into MySQL and copy output of the script into MySQL console.
-That will drop and create all databases needed for sample-portals
+That will drop and create all databases needed for sample portals

 4) Run script "scripts/create-ears.sh 1 10".
-This will create 10 EARS with sample-portal in current directory.
+This will create 10 EARS with sampleportal in current directory.

-5) Run command "mv sample-portal*.ear $GATEIN_HOME/gatein/extensions/" . $GATEIN_HOME should point to your GateIn directory.
+5) Run command "mv sampleportal*.ear $GATEIN_HOME/gatein/extensions/" . $GATEIN_HOME should point to your GateIn directory.

 6) Run script "scripts/create-xml-from-template.sh datasources-xml 10"
 Then copy the content of the file datasources-xml-10 into appropriate section of GATEIN_HOME/standalone/configuration/standalone.xml .